folbricht/routedns/doc/configuration.md

 - `after` - Time of day in the format HH:mm after which the rule matches.
 Uses 24h format.
 For example `09:00`.
 Note that together with the `before` parameter it is possible to accidentally write routes that can never trigger.
 For example `after=12:00 before=11:00` can never match as both conditions have to be met for the route to be used.
 - `before` - Time of day in the format HH:mm before which the rule matches.
 Uses 24h format.
 For example `17:30`.
 - `invert` - Invert the result of the matching if set to `true`.
 Optional.
+- `doh-path` - Regexp that matches on the DoH query path the client used.
 - `resolver` - The identifier of a resolver, group, or another router.
 Required.

 Examples: